Trivernis/helix-plus/README.md

 - Changed some default settings (enabling bufferline, indent guides, the embedded explorer, cursor modes etc.)
 - Added a `--show-explorer` cli flag to open the file explorer on startup (useful for embedded explorer mode)
 - Added a `delete` (aliases `rm`, `del`) command to delete the file associated with the current buffer
+- Changed keybind `<space> E` to close the explorer instead of toggling the recursion one

 - - -